 Because the film was shot out of sequence, Val Kilmer had to carefully gain weight for Morrison's heavier, later years so that the flab was only noticeable on his belly and could be concealed when he played Morrison as a younger man.

 Prior to the audition, Val Kilmer memorized the lyrics to all songs written by Jim Morrison.
 He also sent director Oliver Stone a video of him performing a few Doors songs, which Stone claimed hurt Kilmer's image as Morrison.

 The poem that Jim Morrison is reading at the opening of the film is actually two selections from his book of poetry "An American Prayer": "Awake Ghost Song" and "Awake".
 It is the same book that Jim gives to his bandmates at the end of the film.
-The musical version of An American Prayer was not, however, recorded by the surviving members of the Doors until several years after Morrison's death.
+However, the musical version of An American Prayer was not recorded by the surviving members of the Doors until several years after Morrison's death.

-The graves in Père Lachaise that are shown before Jim's are, in order, Frédéric Chopin, Georges Bizet, Oscar Wilde, Sarah Bernhardt, Honoré de Balzac, Marcel Proust, Gioacchino Rossini, and Molière.
+The graves in Père Lachaise that are shown before Jim's are, in order, Frédéric Chopin, Georges Bizet, Oscar Wilde, Sarah Bernhardt, Honoré de Balzac, Marcel Proust, Gioacchino Rossini and Molière.
 All had careers that were representative Jim's career and interests: Chopin, Bizet and Rossini were musicians.
 Balzac, Wilde and Proust were writers and philosophers.
 Berhardt and Molière were live stage performers.

 Oliver Stone's then-wife Elizabeth is mentioned in the closing credit roll as Naijo No Ko.
 This Japanese term means "with the help of my wife" or, more colloquially, "I owe my success to my better half."